awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 ### AWS\-InstallWindowsUpdates<a name="patch-manager-ssm-documents-recommended-AWS-InstallWindowsUpdates"></a>

-Installs updates on a Windows instance\.
+Installs updates on a Windows Server instance\.
 Available in all AWS Regions\.

 This SSM document provides basic patching functionality in cases where you either want to install a specific update \(using the `Include Kbs` parameter\), or want to install patches with specific classifications or categories but don't need patch compliance information\.